Associate Professor

 Andrew John Wit

-Andrew John Wit leads research focused around novel building systems generated through composites, emerging tools and robotic systems.
-He is a co-founder of the interdisciplinary research group wito*, Laboratory for Intelligent Environments; a co-editor of the books, Towards a Robotic Architecture and Recalibration: On Imprecision and Infidelity, the Association for Computer Aided Design in Architecture (ACADIA)’s 2018 conference papers proceedings and project catalog.
+Andrew John Wit leads research focused on novel building systems generated through composites, emerging tools and robotics.
+He is a co-founder of the interdisciplinary research group wito*, Laboratory for Intelligent Environments; co-author of the book I, Nobot, a co-editor of the books, Towards a Robotic Architecture and Recalibration: On Imprecision and Infidelity, the Association for Computer Aided Design in Architecture (ACADIA)’s 2018 conference papers proceedings and project catalog.

-Wit has been an elected member of ACADIA’s board of directors, where he chaired the scientific committee; an associate editor for the journal Construction Robotics; co-guest editor for a special issue of the Architectural Science Review; and serves on the editorial board for the International Journal of Architectural Computing.
+Wit has been a two-time elected member of ACADIA’s board of directors, where he chaired the scientific committee; served as an editorial board member for the International Journal of Architectural Computing; co-guest editor for a special issue of the Architectural Science Review; and serves as an associate editor for the Journal Construction Robotics.

 Wit’s research and projects have been highly recognized.
 His book Towards a Robotic Architecture was listed as The Architects Newspapers' favorite tech book of 2018.
 Wit’s collaborative project UTenSAils received a Best of Practice Award in 2007 by the American Institute of Architects for the Advanced Fabrics Exhibition, an Outstanding Achievement Award in 2007 by the Industrial Fabrics Association International, along with the widely-published Underwood Pavilion and woven carbon fiber installations, rolyPOLY, cloudMAGNET and Dinner for Six.
 Wit’s work has been featured at numerous galleries, international conferences and refereed publications.